spiral/docs/security/authentication.md

 ]
 ```

-Once installed you must decide how to store user authentication token.
+Once installed, you must decide how to store the user authentication token.

 ### Session Token Storage
 To store tokens in PHP session make sure that `spiral/session` extension is installed, to enable session storage use